Skip to content

 alias: docker

-If alias is not specified, the container will be available by automatically generated names.
+If alias is not specified, the container will be accessible via automatically generated names.

 In the example: